JindaLiu/JindaLiu.github.io/_pages/about.md

 Research Direction
 ======
-**Marchenko Imaging**: is a very effective seismic migration method that can handle the problem of internal multiples very well.
+**Marchenko Imaging**: is a novel seismic imaging technique that utilizes the internal multiples of seismic data to reconstruct the subsurface structure more accurately than traditional methods, by effectively handling multiple scattering.
 <br>
 **Image stitching** is a computer vision technique that combines multiple images into a single panoramic or high-resolution image.
 This is often done by identifying overlapping regions between images and then stitching them together based on their corresponding features.
 Applications of image stitching include creating panoramic photos, virtual tours, and high-resolution images for scientific research.